 Adipose-Derived Cell Therapies

 This method utilizes fat cells, which have high concentrations of messenger cells and other growth factors within them, to decrease inflammation and aid in healing.
 In a minimally invasive procedure, a doctor will retrieve a patient’s own fat cells and deposit them into a device that uses a saline agent to rid the cells of blood and oil.
-At that point, the fat tissue has been resized and holds the ideal material and performance properties to stimulate healing.
+At that point, the fat tissue is micronized, creating an autograft that holds the ideal material and performance properties to stimulate healing.
 The doctor will then inject the fat graft into the joint experiencing the arthritic pain to decrease inflammation and encourage healing.